semanticsean/ATAT/contribute.md

 Adadpt to work on GH and local.

 Add self-awareness of name and email to the prompt.
 Was buggy / don't want to pass emails to LLM model right now.

+Make shortcode detection an agent operation for detection and then write out to function call not regex.

 # next steps